finerio/paleboard-frontend/README.md

 ## The idea

-paleboard gives therapists a platform to use alongside video-conferncing apps (such as zoom), so they can draw together with a patient on a shared drawing-board
+paleboard gives therapists a platform to use alongside video-conferencing apps (such as zoom), so they can draw together with a patient on a shared drawing-board

 ## Link to live website